Andris Nelsons: Conducting career

 Nelsons studied conducting with Alexander Titov in Saint Petersburg, Russia and participated in conducting master classes with Neeme Järvi, Roberto Carnevale and Jorma Panula.
 He came to the attention of Mariss Jansons when he emergency-substituted with the Oslo Philharmonic in their trumpet section during an orchestra tour.
-Nelsons counts Jansons as a mentor and has been a conducting student with him since 2002.
+Nelsons counted Jansons as a mentor and began conducting studies with him in 2002.

 In 2003, Nelsons became principal conductor of the Latvian National Opera.
 He concluded his tenure there after four years in 2007.
 In 2006, Nelsons became chief conductor of the Nordwestdeutsche Philharmonie of Herford, Germany, a post he held until the end of the 2008/09 season.
 His first conducting appearance at the Metropolitan Opera was in October 2009, a production of Turandot.
 In July 2010, Nelsons made his debut at the Bayreuth Festival, conducting a new production of Wagner's Lohengrin at the opening performance of the festival.